adlnet/xAPI-Spec/xAPI.md

 		</td>
 	</tr>
 	<tr><td>related_activities</td><td>Boolean</td><td>False</td>
 		<td>Apply the Activity filter broadly.
-Include statements for which the object,
+Include statements for which the Object,
 		any of the  context activities, or any of those properties in a contained SubStatement match the Activity parameter, instead of that parameter's normal behavior.
 Matching is defined in the same way it is for the 'Activity' parameter."